Quick: if you had to say what the most important learning metric is for your online course… what would you say?

 According to a survey conducted on Learning Measurement 2016: Little Linkage to Performance by the Brandon Hall Group:

+Course completion rate is the number one metric being used, and by a wide margin.
+This is clearly the easiest metric to gather, but it doesn’t really tell an organization much about the success of the course.
 If 98% of learners complete a course, you still have no idea if it was effective, if they liked it, if they will remember it, or if it will help the business.

 The more strategic measurements are much further down the list, like team effectiveness or time to effectiveness.

-As an online educator and course creator, these are the 4 highest leverage learning metrics you can track.
+As an online educator and course creator, these are the four highest leverage learning metrics you can track.
 (Obviously, we all go data-crazy but these 4 will help you sleep well at night without overworking yourself.)

 1. Student Progress